etan-bard/ce-progress-tracker/README.md

 ## Prerequisites
 - Go v1.26
-- MongoDB
+- Docker
-- SQL Server Express
+- Optionally MongoDB and Sql Server Express

 ## Installation and Running
 - For local development, a docker-file script is provided which will launch Mongo and SQL Server Express.